-What is ant baiting?
+What is Ant Baiting?

 Ant baits contain insecticides mixed with materials that attract worker ants looking for food.
 Ant baits are a crucial tool to manage ants and the only type of insecticide recommended for most scenarios.
 Ants are attracted to the bait and recruit other workers to it.
 Workers carry small portions of the bait back to the nest where it is transferred mouth to mouth to other workers, larvae, and queens to kill the entire colony.

-What is ant spraying?
+What is Ant Spraying?

 You can use sprays inside to supplement baiting.
 If the ants in your home have already established an indoor food supply, they may ignore baits.
 It is best practice to buy an ant spray that is non-repellent to keep the ants from detecting the spray.
 This inconspicuous method will allow them to walk through the treated areas and pick up the product on their bodies so they can take it back to their colony.
 A non-repellent spray will not typically kill on contact and will take more time before it starts killing the ants.
 However, it will ultimately be more devastating to the colony over the long-term as it spreads and infects more ants.

-Key Differences.
 You can use baits and sprays in various combinations, but a typical treatment involves spraying outside and baiting inside.
 This is especially true when treating opportunistic ants that prefer to nest outdoors but may occasionally enter buildings searching for resources.

 Another difference is the effective range.
 Sprays are generally non-selective and are effective on a wide range of ant species and other predomestic pests such as cockroaches, termites, pillbugs, spiders, and earwigs, beetles, and crickets.
 On the other hand, the window of activity for baits is a lot more narrow.
 This is because they are specifically formulated for ants, are consumed mostly by ants, and, as a result, kill only ants.
 Competition for the bait among different ant species may prevent some species from consuming the bait and limit mortality to the dominant species.